-A 1969 graduate of Stadium HS and a 1973 graduate from the University of Washington, Marc spent 31 years with the Pierce County Parks & Recreation Department.
+A 1969 graduate of Tacoma’s Stadium High and a 1973 graduate from the University of Washington, Marc spent 31 years with the Pierce County Parks & Recreation Department.
 A volleyball official since 1974, he has also been the assignor during that same time for 11 colleges and 49 high schools in the greater Tacoma-Pierce County area.
 A member of the Tacoma Athletic Commission since the mid-80s, Blau co-founded the Shanaman Sports Museum of Tacoma-Pierce County with Clay Huntington.
 Marc has been chairman of the Tacoma-Pierce County Sports Hall of Fame since 2005 and assumed the position of Executive Director for the State of Washington Sports Hall of Fame upon the passing of founder Clay Huntington in 2011.
-Blau co-authored the book, “Playgrounds to the Pros: An Illustrated History of Sports in Tacoma Pierce County” in 2005 with Doug McArthur; and is the author of “Baseball in Tacoma-Pierce County” that was published in 2011.
+Blau co-authored the book, Playgrounds to the Pros: An Illustrated History of Sports in Tacoma Pierce County in 2005 with Doug McArthur; and is the author of Baseball in Tacoma-Pierce County which was published in 2011.
 He is a longtime collector of sports memorabilia with an emphasis on baseball.

-Northwest Sports Historian
+David Eskenazi, Northwest Sports Historian

 Seattle native Dave Eskenazi attended Franklin High School and the University of Washington.
-He entered the financial services industry in 1982, and is the principal of investement advisory firm Allied Asset Management, Inc., which he co-founded in 1985.
-Dave works with numerous media outlets, publishers and organizations on Washington State sports history projects, amongst them the Seattle Mariners, the Fred Hutchinson Cancer Research Center, the Museum of History and Industry, ESPN and SABR.
+He entered the financial services industry in 1982 and is the principal of the investment advisory firm Allied Asset Management, Inc., which he co-founded in 1985.
+Dave works with numerous media outlets, publishers and organizations on Washington state sports history projects, amongst them the Seattle Mariners, the Fred Hutchinson Cancer Research Center, the Museum of History and Industry, ESPN and SABR.

-Retired Yakima Herald-Republic Sports Editor
+Jim Scoggins, Retired Sports Editor, Yakima Herald-Republic

-Sports Editor, Seattle P-I
+Bill Knight, Retired Sports Editor, Seattle P-I

 Knight was hired by the legendary Royal Brougham in 1961.
 His Post-Intelligencer career included stints as sports writer, executive sports editor, national sports correspondent, and sports editor.
 P-I assignments took him to Super Bowls, Rose Bowls, NBA, NFL and MLB playoffs, World Cup soccer, America’s Cup sailing, NCAA championship basketball, the Henley Regatta rowing with UW crews, NFL and NBA all-star games and the Goodwill Games in St. Petersburg, Russia.